KHP-Informatics/DNAscan/README.md

   -format FORMAT        options are bam, sam, fastq, vcf [string] -reference REFERENCE  options are hg19, hg38 [string] -in INPUT_FILE        input file [string]
-  -out OUT              path to the output folder.
+  -in2 INPUT_FILE       second input file (for paired end reads in fastq format only) [string] -out OUT              path to the output folder.
 It has to end in /" e.g. /home/user/local/test_folder/

  ```